Pink October. Cancer, prevention, and screening

 What is Pink October?

-A cancer that still claims the lives of too many women today.
+A cancer that still kills far too many women today.
 Breast cancer is the deadliest cancer among women in France.
-The Pink October campaign promotes breast cancer screening, a cancer that, in many cases, can be cured if detected early (in 90% of cases).
+The “Pink October” campaign aims to promote breast cancer screening, a cancer that in many cases can be cured if detected early (in 90% of cases).

 Prevention